kskim-phd/AI_vs_FS/README.md

 # AI_vs_FS
 # Comparative Validation of AI against non-AI in MRI Volumetry for Diagnosis of Parkinsonian Syndrome

-We release preprocessing FS, V-Net, UNETR code.
+We released preprocessing FS, V-Net, and UNETR codes.

 Collaborators: Juyoung Hahm, Kyungsu Kim

-Detailed instructions for testing the 3D image are as follows.
+Detailed instructions for testing the 3D images are as follows.

 ## Implementation
-A Tesnorflow & Pytorch implementation of segmentation based on original V-Net & UNETR code.
+A Tesnorflow & Pytorch implementation of segmentation are based on original V-Net & UNETR code.

-V-Net [https://github.com/faustomilletari/VNet] (Thanks for Fausto Milletari and Sagar Hukkire.)
+V-Net [https://github.com/faustomilletari/VNet] (Thanks to Fausto Milletari and Sagar Hukkire.)

-UNETR [https://github.com/Project-MONAI/research-contributions/tree/main/UNETR/BTCV] (Thank you for Ali Hatamizadeh and other contributors)
+UNETR [https://github.com/Project-MONAI/research-contributions/tree/main/UNETR/BTCV] (Thanks to Ali Hatamizadeh and other contributors)

 ## Main reference Package